vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.SmartSearchBox/README.md

         }
 </pre>

-Intialize the ' routes.MapMvcAttributeRoutes()'  in RouteConfig.cs file in App_Start folder.
+Intialize the ' routes.MapMvcAttributeRoutes()' at the top  in RouteConfig.cs->RegisterRoutes() file in App_Start folder.
  <pre>
         public static void RegisterRoutes(RouteCollection routes)
         {